FOR CLASS SCHEDULES, TEXT 208-669-0500

 Course Objective:To provide students with a basic understanding of motor vehicle operations and safety.

-Course Supplies:For each class, students must have the following:
+Course Supplies:For each class, students must bring the following:

 -A pencil, a folder and a supply of paper.